Understanding Economic Issues (8 Weeks) (ECI101)

 - Tokyo (Maps & Directions)

 This course is light on theory and graphs and heavy on interaction and discussion-based course work, with supporting lecture and some readings.
-This course is designed for working adults who are aware of economic forces but who have not formally studied economics and would like to better understand how these forces affect their life and work would benefit from this course.
+Those who are aware of economic forces but who have not formally studied economics and would like to better understand how these forces affect their life and work would benefit from this course.

 Look for Similar Courses by Categories

 Fees for people who register between March 15 and April 12, 2021 and make full payment by April 12, 2021, are shown in the "Early-Bird" column below.

 Fees for employees of member companies/organizations enrolled in the "Friend of TUJ" Discount Program are shown in the "Friend of TUJ Price" column below.
 To become a member, please see the "Friend of TUJ Discount" page for the procedure.